DanielJWood/d3-satellite-tool/README.md

 - Build the Jekyll _site/ folder by running `jekyll build`
 - Run the jekyll server by running `jekyll serve`.
 You can now see your page at `http://localhost:4000/`
 - Optional: Update Readme to reflect your current project.
+- Optional: If you want to create a gh-pages repo, do that.

 ## Contents